Back to All Events

 • Chicago Center for Photojournalism 1226 West Wilson Avenue Chicago, IL, 60640 United States (map)

-A World on The Move: Navigating Borders Amidst Conflict and War by Ada Trillo
+A World on The Move: Navigating Borders Amidst Conflict and War photographs by Ada Trillo

-Through the lens of a dedicated photojournalist, Ada Trillo, this collection of images chronicles the harrowing journeys of those who chose to remain amidst the chaos as well as those who embarked on the treacherous journey to escape.
+Through the lens of queer Mexican American photographer and recent 2024 GUGGENHEIM FELLOW ADA TRILLO, this collection of images chronicles the harrowing journeys of those who chose to remain amidst the chaos as well as those who embarked on the treacherous journey to escape.
 A powerful and intimate exploration of the experiences faced by individuals caught in the tumultuous upheaval of oppressive border conflicts within their homelands.

 Step into the world of "On the Run from the Northern Triangle to America" and "The Ones Who Stay in the Heartland of Ukraine," two extraordinary photographic series of the photographer's tireless travels alongside refugees and migrants from Central America to the U.S.-Mexico border.
 Having dedicated seven years to documenting the plight of Central American refugees, the artist was compelled to extend their lens to the conflict unfolding as the Russian crisis engulfed Kyiv and beyond.